-2.2.1 Dyestuffs
+2.2.1 Textiles

-According to the Italian Textile and Health Association (Associazione Tessile e Salute, 2009) hexavalent chromium can be present in textiles which are dyed with post-chromating dyes when chromating conditions are not properly checked.
+According to the Italian Textile and Health Association (Associazione Tessile e Salute, 2009) chromate compounds used as mordant are not present in the textile product since it has chemically reacted both with the fibres as well as with dyes by binding with both.
+However, hexavalent chromium can be present in textiles which are dyed with post-chromating dyes when chromating conditions are not properly checked.
 Today, it is object of investigation in textiles, but the overall analyses made showed that it has been detected in very rare cases.
-Moreover, the Italian production, through the addition of a reduction after dyeing, ensures the absence of Cr (VI) in the textile product (see Annex IV for more information on the textile dyeing process using chromates).
+Moreover, the Italian production, through the addition of a reduction after dyeing, ensures the absence of Cr (VI) in the textile product.